yifanlu/usbmc/README.md

 Full credits to The_FloW for the patches.

+Note: When using USB storage as memory, make sure all taiHEN plugins are installed to `ur0:` with `ur0:tai/config.txt` as the config file.
+This is because taiHEN is loaded _before_ usbmc so you cannot use taiHEN plugins installed to USB.

 ## Installation

 1. Make sure your USB storage drive is formatted to a single FAT, FAT32, or